sindrigils/Botnet/README.md

 Hello TA, this README includes all the bonus points we did, and how to start the assignment and some documentation on how it works.
 For starters we are on a MacOS and Windows (WSL2), and the it works best to compile it on MacOS.
 Now here are instructions on how to start the project.

+All client and server commands have been implemented along with extra functionality listed below.

 ```
 make
 ./tsamgroup5 <port>